ankaAR/bestiario5e/_creatures/corpseflower.md

 ***Spider Climb.*** The corpse flower can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.

 ***Stench of Death.*** Each creature that starts its turn within 10 feet of the corpse flower or one of its zombies must make a DC 14 Constitution saving throw, unless the creature is a construct or undead.
 On a failed save, the creature is incapacitated until the end of the turn.
-Creatures that are immune to poison damage or the poisoned condition automatically succeed on this saving throw.
+Creatures that are immune to poison damage or the envenenado condition automatically succeed on this saving throw.
 On a successful save, the creature is immune to the stench of all corpse flowers for 24 hours.

 ### Acciones